Victoria Police: Police Custody Officers

 Police Custody Officers (PCOs) are public servants responsible for managing people in custody at police stations with gaols, including supervising prisoners and escorting them to and from court, and guarding offenders in hospital.
 The roll out of 400 PCOs commenced in January 2016 and was completed in February 2018.
 PCOs are equipped with a baton, handcuffs, and oleoresin capsicum spray (OC spray).
 PCOs complete eight weeks of training including six weeks at the police academy.

+Reservists

+In November 2025, the government announced that Chief Commissioner Mike Bush had requested funding to recruit up to 200 reservists to free up hundreds of frontline police officers.
+Training commenced for the first 25 reservists at the Victoria Police Academy on 20 July 2026 with reservists required to complete one week of training.
+Former police officers who have at least two years' experience either in Victoria or from interstate, New Zealand or the United Kingdom are eligible to apply for a reservist position.
+Reservists will not be equipped with operational safety equipment such as firearms.
+In late July and early August 2026, the first 50 reservists commenced duties at 26 police stations across the state.

 Honours and awards

 Recognition of the bravery and good conduct of Victoria Police employees is shown through the awarding of honours and decorations.
 Employees (including both sworn and unsworn personnel) are eligible to receive awards both as a part of the Australian Honours System and the internal Victoria Police awards system.

 Australian honours system

 Victoria Police employees, like those of their counterparts in other states police forces, are eligible for awards under the Australian Honours System, including: